Environmental Aspects of Uranium Mining

 Gamma radiation may also be a hazard to those working close to high-grade ores.
 It comes principally from radium in the ore, so exposure to this is regulated as required.
 In particular, dust is suppressed, since this represents the main potential exposure to alpha radiation as well as a gamma radiation hazard.

-At the concentrations associated with uranium (and some mineral sands) mining, radon is a potential health hazard, as is dust.
+At the concentrations associated with uranium (and some mineral sands) mining, radon is a potential health hazard (actually due to its short-lived decay products), as is dust.
 Precautions taken during the mining and milling of uranium ores to protect the health of the workers include:

 - Good forced ventilation systems in underground mines to ensure that exposure to radon gas and its radioactive daughter products is as low as possible and does not exceed established safety levels.